Research Experiences for Undergraduates (REU)

 Please see the following sections for general information about the Haystack REU program.
 (Note that all information on this page is subject to change if necessary.)

 Q: When can I apply for next summer?
+What is the time frame for applications?

 Q: My institution is on a quarterly system (or another schedule).
 This means that I won’t be available on the exact start date.
 Can I still apply?